jmorin927/inifiniteScroll/README.md

+# iOS - Swift - Prototype
-# Prototype to display a infinite horizontal scrolling collection view.
+Display an infinite horizontal scrolling collection view.

 - Uses timers to update the content offset
 - Uses frameDeltas to update movement based on the the ticks of the device